 On January 11, 2019, the world lost a kind, gentle beautiful soul: Andrew Jeffrey Rich.
 His story is yet another example of how profit-driven forced commitment and involuntary medication crushes the mind and spirit of the most vulnerable among us.

 Andrew was a bright, happy, creative, charming person who captured our hearts from the moment of his birth on January 28, 1989.
 He was generous to a fault, always ready to give the shirt off his back to anyone in need.
 One of his last acts was to purchase a cheeseburger for a friend with the $2 remaining in his wallet.
 Andrew was a true empath—one who could apprehend the mental or emotional state of others, and whose sensitivity made him vulnerable to the world’s slights and unkindness.
 Andrew felt and loved deeply; and taught us that those who love the most, suffer the most.
-He was a gentle, beautiful old soul.
 He leaves behind many, many loving friends and family members whose lives are richer for having known him.

 Andrew struggled with opiod addiction for many years.
-His family supported him, and celebrated with him when he reached a milestone of five years of being opioid-free in May of 2013.
+His family supported him, and celebrated with him when he reached a milestone of five years of being opioid-free in May of 2018.
 Unfortunately, our legal system was not helpful or supportive of Andrew’s needs.
 In 2013, he was prosecuted for being a drug addict, and saddled with a felony conviction for possession of a very small amount of heroin.
 The collateral consequences of this conviction robbed him of his future.
 County prosecutors argued against expunging his record, meaning that serving time for the offense was not enough—rather, he was to serve a life sentence that included forever denials of educational, housing and occupational opportunities.
 He was understandably despondent regarding his circumstances.